lograshad/first-read-demo-test/README.md

 ## 📞 Questions?

-For technical questions or clarifications about this implementation, please reach out through the whatsapp communication channels.
+For technical questions or clarifications about this implementation, please reach out through the whatsapp communication channel or reach out to me at akintola.rd@gmail.com.

 ---